4 Mass. RMV workers fired after more than 2K people issued driver’s license without taking road test

 Letters were mailed to people who did not complete the road test, according to RMV records.
 Those impacted must schedule, take, and pass a road test within 10 days free of charge.

-If the driver fails the road test, they will be issued a learner’s permit and will be offered a Mass.
-ID card.
+If the driver fails the road test, they will be issued a learner’s permit and will be offered a Massachusetts ID card.

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)